aleen42/PersonalWiki/projectManagement/integration/integration.md

     - Disseminating(宣傳)
 5. Performing integrated change control
     - Influencing the factors that create changes to ensure that changes are beneficial
+    - Determining that a change has occured
+    - Managing actual changes as they occur
 6. Closing the project or phase

 ### 2. SWOT analysis